Network Models: Categories of network models

 \begin{ex}[\textbf{Simple graphs with colored vertices, revisited}] In Ex.\ \ref{ex:simple_graphs_with_colored_vertices} we constructed the network model of simple graphs with colored vertices.
-This is actually a special case of the construction in Ex.\ \ref{ex:color_changing}.
 We started with the network model for simple graphs, which is a one-colored network model $\SG \maps \S \to \Mon$.
 The unique function $! \maps C \to 1$ gives a strict symmetric monoidal functor $!_* \maps \S(C) \to \S(1) \cong \S$.
 The network model of simple graphs with $C$-colored vertices is the composite

 and there is a morphism from this to the network model of simple graphs, which has the effect of forgetting the vertex colors. \end{ex}

 In fact, $\NM$ can be understood as a subcategory of the following category: